kubaredz/NetguruTests/README.md

 Hi,
 I prepared two simple automated tests in reference to exercise 2.1 in Selenium Web Driver using Maven(Java).

-There are two classes called LogInNewAccount and RegisterNewAccount.
+There are two run classes called LogInNewAccount and RegisterNewAccount.
 Two separately tests.

 #Running Examples
 - Download the zip or clone the Git repository.<br>